Sunday, June 26, 2011

 I had the good fortune to work alongside my father for a brief but very productive period of my life.
 It was five years to be precise.
 Five years that were to forever change the way I look at life.

 My dad may have been different in some ways, but I‘ll let you be the judge of that.
 For whatever it’s worth, here are some things he taught me: I learned that being right, by itself, is worthless.
-If you cannot follow through what you believe in with actions, then your righteousness is empty.
+If you cannot follow through what you believe with actions, your righteousness is empty.
 He taught me that hard work is indeed its own reward, as long as you value and respect what you are doing.
 He taught me that consistency will always be important, even while we are bombarded with change at an overwhelming pace.

 For me, as he grew old, and I realized perfectly well that he and I were on borrowed time, he managed to still deal one more lesson for me… the last time I said goodbye during a visit, as he hugged me at the airport and then walked away, I couldn’t help but notice what was written on the back of his t-shirt:

 “Educating the mind without educating the heart is no education at all.”
-(Aristotle)

 Happy Father’s Day.